STIXProject/stixproject.github.io/idioms/incident/affected-assets/index.md

 <img src="diagram.png" alt="Asset affected in an incident" class="aside-text" />

 As you would expect, this idiom can be completely represented using the [Incident](/documentation/incident/IncidentType) component.
-The particular focus of this idiom is on the `Affected_Assets` field of that structure, which is used to represent a list of assets that were affected in the course of an attack and the impact of those effects on the business.
+The particular focus of this idiom is on the `Affected_Assets` field of that structure, which is used to represent a list of assets that were affected in the course of an attack and related context to assist in determining the impact of those effects on the business.

 In this example, the incident will represent a single affected asset: an HR database server for an organization that is self-hosted and on-site that had information exfiltrated from it via unknown means.

 The ID, title, and description are all the usual fields used in STIX components to identify, name, and describe the incident.
 Moving along to the focus of this idiom, the data model also includes a list of assets that were affected by the incident.
-Each item in the list contains a description of the asset and a description of the impact that the incident had on that asset (and, by extension, any business functions or information supported by the asset).
+Each item in the list contains a description of the asset and a description of the security effect that the incident had on that asset (and, by extension, any business functions or information supported by the asset).

 #### Description of Asset